Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 The purpose of DORA

 According to the legislative text, DORA aims to consolidate and upgrade ICT risk requirements as part of the operational risk requirements that have, up to this point, been addressed separately in various EU acts.
-While those acts covered the main categories of financial risk (e.g. credit risk, market risk, counterparty credit risk and liquidity risk, market conduct risk), they did not comprehensively tackle all components of operational resilience.
-The operational risk rules, when further developed in those Union legal acts, often favoured a traditional quantitative approach to addressing risk (namely setting a capital requirement to cover ICT risk) rather than targeted qualitative rules for the protection, detection, containment, recovery and repair capabilities against ICT-related incidents, or for reporting and digital testing capabilities.
-Those acts were primarily meant to cover and update essential rules on prudential supervision, market integrity or conduct.
-By consolidating and upgrading the different rules on ICT risk, all provisions addressing digital risk in the financial sector should for the first time be brought together in a consistent manner in one single legislative act.
-Therefore, DORA fills in the gaps or remedies inconsistencies in some of the prior legal acts, including in relation to the terminology used therein, and explicitly refers to ICT risk via targeted rules on ICT risk-management capabilities, incident reporting, operational resilience testing and ICT third-party risk monitoring.
-This Regulation should thus also raise awareness of ICT risk and acknowledge that ICT incidents and a lack of operational resilience have the possibility to jeopardise the soundness of financial entities.
+While those acts covered the main categories of financial risk (e.g., credit risk, market risk, counterparty credit risk, liquidity risk, and market conduct risk), they did not comprehensively tackle all components of operational resilience.
+The operational risk rules, when further developed in those Union legal acts, often favored a traditional quantitative approach to addressing risk (namely setting a capital requirement to cover ICT risk) rather than targeted qualitative rules for the protection, detection, containment, recovery, and repair capabilities against ICT-related incidents, or for reporting and digital testing capabilities.
+Those acts were primarily meant to cover and update essential rules on prudential supervision, market integrity, or conduct.
+By consolidating and upgrading the different rules on ICT risk, all provisions addressing digital risk in the financial sector should, for the first time, be brought together in a consistent manner in one single legislative act.
+Therefore, DORA fills in the gaps or remedies inconsistencies in some of the prior legal acts, including in relation to the terminology used therein, and explicitly refers to ICT risk via targeted rules on ICT risk-management capabilities, incident reporting, operational resilience testing, and ICT third-party risk monitoring.
+This Regulation should thus also raise awareness of ICT risk and acknowledge that ICT incidents and a lack of operational resilience have the possibility to jeopardize the soundness of financial entities.

 Image: Unsplash